-Analyzing Netflix (NFLX) and iQIYI (IQ)
+Analyzing Netflix (NFLX) and IQIYI (IQ)

 |N/A

-76.3% of Netflix shares are owned by institutional investors.
-Comparatively, 11.5% of iQIYI shares are owned by institutional investors.
+76.8% of Netflix shares are owned by institutional investors.
+Comparatively, 9.8% of IQIYI shares are owned by institutional investors.
 4.3% of Netflix shares are owned by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

-This is a breakdown of recent ratings for Netflix and iQIYI, as reported by MarketBeat.

 Summary

-Netflix beats iQIYI on 9 of the 9 factors compared between the two stocks.
+Netflix beats IQIYI on 8 of the 9 factors compared between the two stocks.

 Netflix Company Profile